 - There was a 12% increase in Twitter impressions and 15% increase in CPCs over the past year.

-Is Facebook Still A Good Bet?
+Is Facebook Still A Good Bet in Singapore?

 If you want to boost your posts and save money on leads, then you can’t expect to pay bargain basement prices.
 You must optimise both your audience and ads so that you can acquire the best leads.
 What Markle teaches us is that Instagram is blossoming and that Twitter can still have an impact.